anseki/leader-line/README.md

 Set one or more options.
 The `options` argument is an Object that can have properties as [options](#options).

-Since this method updates a view once after it sets all specified options, it may give better performance than setting options via the properties when multiple options are set to the instance that already exists.
+Since this method updates a view only once after it sets all specified options, it may give better performance than setting options via the properties when multiple options are set to the instance that already exists.

 ### `show`, `hide`